dinhtunguni-sudo/AI-for-Health--Risk-and-inequity/README.md

 # AI-for-Health--Risk-and-inequity
-Applied machine learning for population health and health service coverage using open data
+Applied machine learning for population health and health service coverage using open data.

 Access to essential health services remains uneven across countries and over time.
-Despite global efforts toward Universal Health Coverage (UHC), many settings continue to experience persistently low service coverage, often driven by structural and socioeconomic constraints.
+Despite global efforts toward Universal Health Coverage (UHC), many settings continue to experience persistently low service coverage, often shaped by structural and socioeconomic constraints.

-This project explores how applied machine learning, using open, population-level data, can support public health analysis by identifying country-year settings at higher risk of low health service coverage.
-The focus is not on algorithmic novelty, but on responsible, interpretable, and equity-aware use of ML to complement traditional public health surveillance and planning.
+This project explores how applied machine learning, using open population-level data, can support public health analysis by identifying country–year settings at higher risk of low health service coverage.
+The emphasis is on responsible, interpretable, and equity-aware use of ML to complement traditional public health surveillance and planning, rather than on algorithmic novelty.

+*Note:* This repository primarily documents the methodological framing and planned analyses.
+Executable workflows and empirical results will be developed in subsequent work.

 **Research Objectives**